GENETICS 2520 - Genetics IIB: Function and Diversity of Genomes

 General Course Information

-Course Code GENETICS 2520 Course Genetics IIB: Function and Diversity of Genomes Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 8 hours per week Available for Study Abroad and Exchange Y Prerequisites BIOLOGY 1101/1101ND or BIOLOGY 1401 or BIOLOGY 1001, & BIOLOGY 1201 or BIOLOGY 1202.
-Students who enrolled in BIOLOGY 1101, 1101ND or 1401 or 1001 only should contact the Course Coordinator to request permission to enrol Assumed Knowledge GENETICS 2510 Course Description Genetics IIB aims to build an appreciation of the power of genetic analysis.
+Course Code GENETICS 2520 Course Genetics IIB: Function and Diversity of Genomes Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 8 hours per week Available for Study Abroad and Exchange Y Prerequisites BIOLOGY 1101 or BIOLOGY 1401 or BIOLOGY 1001, & BIOLOGY 1201 or BIOLOGY 1202.
+Students who enrolled in BIOLOGY 1101, 1101ND or 1401 or 1001 only should contact the Course Coordinator to request permission to enrol Corequisites One of SCIENCE 2200, SCIENCE 2201or SCIENCE 2202.
+This co-requisite is the practical component that is worth 20% of your course.
+Assumed Knowledge GENETICS 2510 Course Description Genetics IIB aims to build an appreciation of the power of genetic analysis.
 Building on the foundation concepts developed in Genetics IIA, topics include concepts in human genetics and genetic dissection of developmental processes.
 Genetics IIB also provides a foundation to modern genetics analysis of evolutionary processes, including the genetics of populations.

 Jack da Silva